Can you wear a Trump or Harris hat to the polls? It depends on where you live

 For instance, in addition to those 21 states, Massachusetts prohibits "wearing certain political apparel (t-shirts, hats, buttons, pins, stickers, etc.)" within 150 feet of a voting location, according to a 2024 election advisory.
 Examples of prohibited materials include those containing the name or face of any candidate on the ballot and slogans "that are closely aligned with or actively used by candidates and campaigns," according to the advisory.

-Political attire is not allowed at polling sites in Missouri and Georgia, according to their respective secretary of state's offices.
-Electioneering is prohibited within 25 feet of a polling place in Missouri, and within 150 feet in Georgia.
+Political attire is not allowed at polling sites in Missouri, Georgia and Louisiana, according to their respective secretary of state office.
+Electioneering is prohibited within 25 feet of a polling place in Missouri, within 150 feet in Georgia and within 600 feet in Louisiana.

 Poll workers in Wisconsin are also advised that "politically-themed attire or materials/clothing/buttons supporting a candidate, political party or ballot initiative" are not allowed at the polling place, according to poll worker training materials.